HareemFatima5/MNIST-Digit-Classifier/README.md

 ## Highlights

-- Simple and effective CNN-based solution
+- Simple and effective CNN based solution
 - High classification accuracy on a standard benchmark
 - Easy to deploy using Streamlit and Ngrok

-## 📃 License
+## License

 This project is open source and available for educational and non commercial use.